How to Approach Church Giving & Talk About it with Your Congregation

-It can be really uncomfortable to talk about money in church.
+It can be really uncomfortable to talk about giving in church.
 Some people totally understand the spiritual significance of giving.
 But a lot of people don’t.
 And that can make it a challenging topic.
-But that shouldn’t stop your church from talking about:
+But, considering that increasing giving at your church is one of the main ways you can raise resources for future ministry, it being a challenging topic shouldn’t stop you from talking about:

 • Why people should give